proximax-storage/cpp-xpx-storage-user-app/README.md

 ** Please note that the installation may take time since there are a lot to install.

-After installation is complete, you can exit the installer.
+After the installation is complete, you can exit the installer.

 According to your installation folder and Qt version, add a new system variable:
 ```